nanlabs/devops-reference/examples/serverless-fastapi-python/README.md

 #  Serverless FastAPI

+Serverless Framework + FastAPI example with the following features:

+- production ready deployment
+- local development out of the box

 ## Requirements

 **You’ll need to have Node 16.13.2 or later on your local development machine** (but it’s not required on the server).
 You can use [fnm](https://github.com/Schniz/fnm) to easily switch Node versions between different projects.